SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.0.1

+Fixed following issues:

+- When fetching NBT with a data tag tool, clicking the "expand" in the result does not work.
+- Typo in Chinese translation.
+- Incorrect text height in hung sign blocks.
+- Wrong display name of full wall signs.

 ### 1.0.0

 Updated following content: